bendtherules/bendtherules.github.com/posts/hooks-is-not-just-about-functions.md

 getMergedData = () => [...props.data, state.ownData]
 ```

+<br/><br/>

-But... if mergedData is needed in 3 places, we will end up creating 3 copies on every render.
+But... if mergedData is needed in 3 places, we will end up creating 3 copies.
 What if you need the same array or want to check if it changed?

+<br/><br/>

 ### Try 3 - Create instance variable on props change
 Well, cache the derived variable value on props or state change.